 Say one euro buys one dollar today.
 Now say that German business you own made 100 million euros in profits this year.
 And come next year, it grew profits by 25 percent, so it made 125 million euros.

 But then say the euro depreciated against the dollar by 20 percent.
-If you do the conversion, 125 million euro after 20 percent decline is 100 million in dollar terms.
+If you do the math, 125 million euro after 20 percent decline in the value of euro against the dollar means that business made 100 million in dollar terms.

 So even when that German business earned 25 percent more money, you in dollar terms are where you were last year because the currency moved against you.

-If the euro on the other hand were to rise by 20 percent, not only did that German business earn 125 million euros in profits, you pocketed another 20 percent on top of that in dollar terms because of the currency differential.
+If the euro on the other hand were to rise by 20 percent, not only did that German business earn 125 million euros in profits but you also pocketed another 20 percent on top of that in dollar terms because of the euro appreciating against the dollar.

 Return on Foreign Assets ± Changes in Currency Exchange Rate = Total Return on Investment

-But people don’t like this added volatility due to changes in currency values on top of the volatility inherent with owning stocks.
-So, the real ‘smart’ ones hedge their exposure to currencies when investing overseas.
+But people don’t like this added currency volatility on top of the volatility inherent with owning stocks.
+So, the ‘smart’ ones hedge their exposure to currencies when investing overseas.

 But you should not and here is why…